antmlap/antmlap/README.md

 I'm a software engineer and CS student interested in systems engineering, computer vision, algorithms, and full-stack development.
 I like building projects from first principles — whether that means designing a lane-keeping system in C++, writing an arbitrage engine in Python, or creating full-stack production applications.

-I am part of the University Research Scholars Program (0.3 percent acceptance rate) and the UF Honors Program, and I graduated high school as Salutatorian with a 10.44 GPA.
+I am part of the University Research Scholars Program (0.3% acceptance rate) and the UF Honors Program, and I graduated high school as Salutatorian with a 10.44 GPA.

 ---